 os styloideum (an access...

-Carpal tunnel syndrome (CTS) is results from compression of the median nerve within the carpal tunnel.
+Carpal tunnel syndrome (CTS) results from compression of the median nerve within the carpal tunnel.
 It is a cause of significant disability, and is one of three common median nerve entrapment syndromes; the other two being anterior interosseous nerve syndrome and pronator teres syndrome.

 Carpenter syndrome, also called acrocephalopolysyndactyly type II (ACPS type II) is an extremely rare autosomal recessive congenital disorder